Scott Kleeb: Early life and education

 Kleeb was born in Turkey at a military hospital to parents who taught in military schools abroad.
 He was raised in Italy and speaks Italian fluently.
-He attended college at the University of Colorado Boulder, where he graduated summa cum laude; he then earned a Master's degree in international relations and a Ph.D in history from Yale University.
+He attended college at the University of Colorado Boulder, where he graduated summa cum laude; he then earned a master's degree in international relations and a Ph.D. in history from Yale University.
 He was also a Yale World Fellow.

 Career

 Kleeb has been an adjunct professor of history at Hastings College in Hastings, Nebraska.
-He is now the Chief Executive Officer of Energy Pioneer Solutions, a residential energy efficiency business located in Hastings.
+He is the former Chief Executive Officer of Energy Pioneer Solutions, a residential energy efficiency business located in Hastings.

 Congressional campaigns

 3rd Congressional District

 In 2006, Kleeb, then a ranch-hand at the McGinn Ranch in Custer County, was the Democratic candidate for Nebraska's 3rd congressional district seat.
 The 3rd is extremely difficult to campaign in and has few unifying influences.
-It covers nearly 65000 sqmi, two time zones, and 68.5 of Nebraska’s 93 counties (one of which, Cherry County, is larger than the entire state of Connecticut).
+It covers nearly 65000 sqmi, two time zones, and 68.5 of Nebraska's 93 counties (one of which, Cherry County, is larger than the entire state of Connecticut).
 However, Kleeb raised more money than any other Democrat had raised in the district in decades.
 Overall, the race was the most expensive in the district since it assumed its current configuration in 1963.

 Just before the election, polls showed Kleeb even with or ahead of his Republican opponent, state senator Adrian Smith, in a congressional district the GOP had held for 46 years.
 In 2004, the district gave Bush 75 percent of its votes.

 As the race become more competitive than expected, it received late national attention from the House campaign committees.
 President George W. Bush also made an appearance in the district two days before the election to campaign for Smith — a sign that the national party was very concerned about its chances in what had long been presumed to be a very safe Republican seat.

 Smith won by 10 percentage points, taking 55 percent of the vote to Kleeb's 45 percent.
 This was the closest a Democrat had come to winning the district in 16 years, and only the third time a Democrat had come reasonably close to winning this district in its current configuration.
 Besides Bush's 11th-hour visit, Smith likely rode the coattails of Governor Dave Heineman, who won many of the counties in this district by 80 percent or more in his bid for a full term.

 In April 2007, state investigators were still working to determine who was behind a barrage of last-minute automated telephone calls to voters which, state officials said, distorted Kleeb's views.
 Some used his voice with the greeting: "Hi, this is Scott Kleeb!", with many of these calls made in the middle of the night.